 The GDPR covers a broader jurisdiction than the previous directive.

-(Even companies not specifically located in the EU must comply.)
+Even companies not specifically located in the EU must comply.

 2. Explicit Consent and Easier Withdrawal

-To be GDPR-compliant, companies must request consent from users in an easy to understand way by using clear and plain language and the consent must be given explicitly.
+Companies must request consent from users in an easy to understand way by using clear and plain language and the consent must be given explicitly.